JoePeacock/CrowdHydrologyMobile/README.md

 # CrowdHydrology Mobile App
 A mobile app for collecting data from the CrowdHydrology markings around the Northeast United States.
-A Flask app with some fany front-ends and WTForms.

 #### Initial Requirements
-Pip (Python Package Index) for installing required python packages with ease:
+PIP (Python Package Index) for installing required python packages with ease:

 ```
 $ curl --silent --show-error --retry 5 https://bootstrap.pypa.io/get-pip.py | sudo python2.7
 ```

 Once pip is installed we need to install a package called virtualenv to setup our local environment for the app.
-This allows to keep all of the extra dependencies out of the main python index on the system, and allows for package version control.
+This allows us to keep all of the extra dependencies out of the main python index on the system, and some package version control.

 This should be installed to the system python dependenices, hence sudo.